 This makes it easier to remove the wax caps.
-Beekeepers use a metal knife to remove the caps, the knife works best if the knife blade is warmed, after all its easier to cut warm wax then it is to cut cold wax.
+Beekeepers use a metal knife to remove the caps, the knife works best if the knife blade is warmed after all it’s easier to cut warm wax than it is to cut cold wax.

 Step 2 Extract Honey from Honey Comb

 As you remove the caps, let them fall into a pot, do not just through them away.
 You will notice that there is a surprising amount of honey attached to these caps, honey that can be processed and used.
-Also there is a market for the wax caps.
+Also, there is a market for wax caps.

-Once the caps have been removed from the honeycombs the honey combs are ready to have the honey extracted.
+Once the caps have been removed from the honey combs the honeycombs are ready to have the honey extracted.